You are going to love this amazing Pipeable Cream Cheese Frosting recipe!

 I love any dessert that involves cream cheese, and I especially love cakes and cupcakes that are filled and swirled with a generous dose cream cheese frosting!

-We have another delicious recipe for Cream Cheese frosting that we have used for years, and can still be found on our site, but this new version of ours pipes even better, has a creamier consistency, and holds it's shape perfectly.
+We have another delicious recipe for Cream Cheese frosting that we have used for years, and can still be found on our site.

 What Cakes Pair Well with Cream Cheese Frosting?

 This is a trick question, because I would argue that EVERY cake tastes better with cream cheese frosting!
 But here are a few favorites!: